Gonzo journalism: Aspects of Gonzo journalism

-Gonzo Journalism in Other Countries
+Gonzo journalism in other countries

-European Countries

 Millar is an example of gonzo journalism outside of the United States.
 Millar is a Uzbekistan television news program.
 As of September 2025, the program has 27,500 subscribers on YouTube.
 Though the television is regarded as slightly controversial due to its usage of sensationalism and staged footage, scholars in the field regard it as partially fitting the category of Gonzo journalism.
 Scholars argue the program counts as Gonzo journalism because of the subjective tone, perspectives of those involved, and internal coverage.

+Ethical concerns

+Scholars' concerns regarding Gonzo journalism primarily surround Gonzo journalism's subjective tone and free-style approach to journalism.
+Scholars worry that this creates conflicting ideas about how to carry out journalistic ethics and integrity while reporting.
+Others state this makes journalists "moral arbiters of the news".
+Those who argue against the inclusion of subjectivity within journalism point to the possibility of journalists allowing their audience to live within their own reality without any shared common knowledge between readers of one news source and readers of another.
+Scholars and people in favor of objectivity rather than subjectivity argue that objectivity allows for public figures and civilians to gather reliable information consistently and easily, allowing them to use "facts to base their opinions on".